joshholmes/registry/README.md

 # Nitrogen Service

-Nitrogen is a platform for building connected devices and the applications that use them.
-Nitrogen provides the authentication, authorization, event logging, device provisioning, discovery services, and real time message passing framework so that you can focus on your device and/or application.
+Nitrogen is a platform for building connected devices.
+Nitrogen provides the authentication, authorization, and real time message passing framework so that you can focus on your device and/or application.
 All with a consistent development platform that leverages the ubiquity of Javascript.

 ## Device Development Model